Last Updated on May 6, 2021 by queenie mak

-From the east entrance of Taichung Second Market, there are many food vendors set up in a big area.
+From the east entrance of Taichung Second Market, many food vendors are set up in a big area.
 Basically, it looks like one big open kitchen with many cooked food stalls around.

 This particular cooked food stall, 聰明擔仔麵, is on the left side as soon as you enter from the east entrance.
 I don’t believe they have an English name, but I found the Chinese name so you can find the cooked food stall.